threethan/XCX-Cut-Content-Mod/README.md

 ## Restored Missions
 There were many squad missions that were cut.
 I have restored a select few that were interesting or challenging as singleplayer missions.
+Missions include high level enemies, you might want to focus on accuracy using night vision augments.
+Many of the missions are very difficult, so make sure to max-out your character first, and try taking on powerful tyrants without your skell.
+I can't change the order of the missions, so they are *not* ordered by difficulty!

 **Time Attack Missions**
 - Dominating Twins - A few rounds of mechanoid enemies, ending with two unique xe-dom enemies
 - Skell Showdown - A many round skell-vs-skell battle, with a lurking Xern that powers up over time